sammydamz/FullStack-Open---Part-0/part0/newNoteInSingleApp.md

     server-->>browser: Payload that contains the created resource deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser renders the new note
 ```